aspose-words/Aspose-Words-Tutorials/words/english/java/content-management/aspose-words-java-pdf-bookmark-outline-levels/_index.md

 ---
-title: "Master Bookmark Outline Levels in PDFs Using Aspose.Words Java"
+title: "How to Create Bookmarks and Set Outline Levels in PDFs Using Aspose.Words Java"
-description: "Learn how to organize bookmarks effectively in PDFs using Aspose.Words for Java.
-Enhance readability and navigation with this comprehensive guide."
+description: "Learn how to create bookmarks, generate PDF with bookmarks, and convert Word to PDF in Java using Aspose.Words.
+This guide covers nested bookmarks and outline levels."
-date: "2025-03-28"
+date: "2025-11-27"
 weight: 1
 url: "/java/content-management/aspose-words-java-pdf-bookmark-outline-levels/"
 keywords:
 - Aspose.Words Java PDF bookmarks
 - nested bookmarks in PDFs
 - bookmark outline levels
 ---

 {{< blocks/products/pf/main-wrap-class >}}